seregazhuk/seregazhuk.github.io_old/_drafts/2018-02-06-fast-webscraping-with-reactphp.md

     <img src="/assets/images/posts/fast-webscrapping-reactphp/logo.jpg"  alt="logo">
 </p>

 Almost every PHP developer has ever parsed some data from the Web.
-Often we need some data, which is available only on some web site and we want to pull this data and save it some-where.
+Often we need some data, which is available only on some website and we want to pull this data and save it somewhere.
 It looks like we open a browser, walk through the links and copy data that we need.
 But the same thing can be automated via script.
-In this tutorial I will show you the way how you can increase the speed of you parser making requests asynchronously.
+In this tutorial, I will show you the way how you can increase the speed of you parser making requests asynchronously.

 ## The Task